“Mental Fitness” Section Overview

-This is the section of the MiddleAge.org Website that almost never was.
+This is the section of the GreatMiddleAge.com course that almost never was.

-You see, When I originally conceived this Website, I was under the impression that “brain games” were the answer to keeping your brain sharp, even into your senior years.
+You see, When I originally conceived this course, I was under the impression that “brain games” were the answer to keeping your brain sharp, even into your senior years.

-Then I read an article that showed “A study by Cambridge University has concluded that there is “no evidence to support the widely held belief that the regular use of computerized brain trainers improves general cognitive functioning in healthy participants.”
+Then I read an article that showed “A study by Cambridge University has concluded that there is “…no evidence to support the widely held belief that the regular use of computerized brain trainers improves general cognitive functioning in healthy participants.” http://www.irun.ca/blog/index.php/brain-games-for-mental-sharpness-is-there-a-better-way/

 Now, I know that not all studies are perfect, and that they can be skewed, but this news was a big concern for me.
 How could I ask you to trust me and utilize brain games to stay sharp, when it’s possible that they don’t help at all?

-At that point, I was discouraged, and pretty-much decided to just eliminate this section from the Website.
+At that point, I was discouraged, and pretty-much decided to just eliminate this section from the course.

 Lumosity, possibly the largest promoter of this kind of training, was sued by the Federal Trade Commission for false advertising, which Lumosity settled and agreed to pay a $2 million fine, as well as to contact all subscribers who registered between Jan.
 1, 2006 and Dec.
 31, 2014 to cancel their payment plan for Lumosity, according to reports